Arithmetic finiteness of very irregular varieties: Introduction

-Arithmetic consequences of big monodromy phenomena have a long history and can be traced back to the Deligne's proof of the Weil conjectures \cite[sect.~5]{DeligneWeilI}.
-The proof of \cref{Thm:MainTheoremForFamiliesWithBigMonodromy} occupies sections~\ref{sec:buildings} through~\ref{sec:ProofOfNonDensityThm} and in the rest of this introduction we will outline the main ideas.
+Arithmetic consequences of big monodromy phenomena have a long history going back to the Deligne's proof of the Weil conjectures \cite[sect.~5]{DeligneWeilI}.
+Our proof of~\cref{Thm:MainTheoremForFamiliesWithBigMonodromy} will occupy sections~\ref{sec:buildings} through~\ref{sec:ProofOfNonDensityThm}; in the rest of this section we briefly outline the main ideas (for a comparison with previous work see~\cref{sec:comparison}).

+Assume for simplicity~$K = \bbQ$.
+For any~$N \ge 1$ divisible enough, the abelian variety~$A$ extends to an abelian scheme over~$\bbZ[1/N]$ that we still denote~$A$.
+Similarly, without changing notation, we spread out the varieties~$S$ and~$\cX$ to~$\bbZ[1/N]$, as well as the morphism~$f \colon \cX \to A_S$.
+Suppose that~$S$ and~$\cX$ are smooth respectively over~$\bbZ[1/N]$ and~$S$.
+To see that